 Organ toxicity: Most symptoms of 2,4-D exposure disappear within a few days, but there is a report of liver dysfunction from long-term exposure.
+At high doses picloran induced liver changes at high doses.

 Fate in humans and animals: The absorption of 2,4-D is almost complete in mammals after ingestion and nearly all of the dose is excreted in the urine.
 2,4-D is readily absorbed through the skin and lungs.
 Men given 5 mg/kg excreted about 82% of the dose as unchanged 2,4-D. The half-life is between 10 and 20 hours in living organisms.
-There is no evidence that 2,4-D accumulates to significant level in mammals or in other organisms.
+There is no evidence that 2,4-D accumulates to significant levels in mammals or in other organisms.
+Picloram is excreted quickly and does not appear to bioaccumulate.